guyogev/express_passport_jwt_blog_post/README.md

 ### What we're gonna do?
 We'll secure our app endpoints with JWT.
 Once a user authenticate himself by supplying password, we'll generate a JWT for him.
-The user can them interact with our API by supplying this token at his requests headers/cookies.
+The user can then interact with our API by supplying this token at his requests headers/cookies.

 I assume you already familiar with Express, Sequelize, Mocha & Chai.